AfterShip/deprecated-apps-spree/README.md

 ###2.
 Setup the API Key

-Log in to AfterShip and copy the consumer key and consumer secret to initializers/aftership.rb
+Log in to AfterShip.
+Go to "Settings" page and select "Profile" tab, then copy the consumer key and consumer to initializers/aftership.rb

 	Spree::Aftership::Config[:consumer_key] =  "YOUR_CONSUMER_KEY"
 	Spree::Aftership::Config[:consumer_secret] = "YOUR_CONSUMER_SECRET"